Prospectus | TOPRA MSc Regulatory Affairs programme

 This portfolio will be judged using a numerical rating scale, the candidate needs to achieve 50% or above (pass) for all the criteria above to be admitted to the programme.
 The candidates will receive further instructions on how to complete the portfolio, along with these grading criteria, upon request.

-If you think this applies to you, please contact TOPRA or the Course Director for a discussion.
+If you think this applies to you, please contact TOPRA for a discussion.
 Entry to the programme is at the discretion of the TOPRA admissions panel and requires approval by the UH Collaborative Partnership Leader.